 The glamping company that creates sustainable camps in stunning natural locations adds two options in time for warm-weather jaunts in the great outdoors: In April, Under Canvas Lake Powell - Grand Staircase opens on 220 acres of Grand Staircase - Escalante National Monument in Utah.
 In May, Under Canvas Acadia, sets up on the waterfront near Acadia National Park in Maine.

 For the many, many appealing qualities of Jackson Hole — insane skiing, a thriving arts and culture scene, Grand Teton National Park and Yellowstone — the city doesn't have lots of hotels, making this new, Western-inspired, 100-room option in Town Square a welcome addition to the scene.
-(Spring)
+(June)

 Wild Rice Retreat